ark-network/ark/website/blog/2023-12-14-liquidity-requirements/index.md

 ### The liquidity problem

-If the ASP exhausts its liquidity, it will have to cease accepting new payments and will be compelled to wait for the timelocks on the on-chain transactions to expire in order to regain liquidity.
+If the ASP exhausts its liquidity, it will have to cease accepting new payments and will be compelled to wait for the timelocks (4 weeks) on the on-chain transactions to expire in order to regain liquidity.

-To avoid the ASP from running out of funds, it must be able to anticipate how much liquidity will be required throughout that period.
+To avoid the ASP from running out of funds, it must be able to anticipate how much liquidity will be required throughout a 4 week period.

-As we observed, the liquidity necessary will rely on the capital onboarded and then some; so, let's suppose it will be the consequence of a function of capital onboarded and a percentage of this capital utilized during a round.
+As we observed, the liquidity necessary during a period will rely on the capital onboarded and the number and value of payments made with that capital

+Given this, we can assume the liquidity needed will be the consequence of a function of capital onboarded and a percentage of this capital utilized during the 4 weeks period.

-Therefore, how much BTC can an ASP accept from new users without risking not having enough capital to finance transfers within Ark?
-In other words, what proportion of BTC in Ark is transferred in a 1-month period?
+Therefore, how much capital can an ASP accept from users without risking not having enough capital to finance payments inside Ark?
+In other words, what proportion of the capital inside an Ark is transferred in a 4 week period?

 This is similar to the definition of Money Velocity, as defined by the St. Louis Fed: